 - Requires USDA to publish payment rates and program data faster for faster crops.

 Farms in grass or pasture since 2008 will not receive payment.
 This is to ensure that the farm safety net is targeted to the farms that are producing covered commodities.
-The fact is farms in grass are conserving natural resources.
+The fact is farmed in the grass are conserving natural resources.
 The report guarantees these farms a chance to participate in a 5‐year grassland incentive program under the CSP.
 The rate equates to a payment of about $18 per acre.

 New Dairy Safety Netting and the Results

-In February congress passed the Bipartisan Budget Act (BBA).
-This investment of $800 million into the Margin Protection Program (MPP) raisied the cap on livestock insurance expenditures.
+In February Congress passed the Bipartisan Budget Act (BBA).
+This investment of $800 million into the Margin Protection Program (MPP) raised the cap on livestock insurance expenditures.
 The report goes on to rename the MPP as the Dairy Margin Coverage (DMC).
 These actions led to new levels of coverage for the first 5 million pounds of product.
 Premiums for catastrophic coverage levels for the larger producers are reduced.
 This allows for a 95% increase in production to be covered (up from 5%).

 More Access to Risk Management

 The bill eliminated the restriction on certain dairy producers which barred participation in the DMC and Livestock Gross Margins (LGM) insurance options.
-Additionally new flexibility in Dairy Revenue Protection (Dairy-RP), developed by the American Farm Bureau Federation, allows for more solutions to address the risks dairy producers face.
-Notwithstanding, access to the MPP for previously denied dairy farmers (as well as a reduction in premiums) is welcomed news.
-Additionally if enrolled in a LMG contract, producers retroactively receive coverage.
+Additionally, new flexibility in Dairy Revenue Protection (Dairy-RP), developed by the American Farm Bureau Federation, allows for more solutions to address the risks dairy producers face.
+Notwithstanding, access to the MPP for previously denied dairy farmers (as well as a reduction in premiums) is welcomed the news.
+Additionally if enrolled in an LMG contract, producers retroactively receive coverage.
 Since the previous MPP didn’t provide adequate protection for dairy production this bill corrected the error.